ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 ### Page 243-247

-At this point in the story, the characters take the city plan that was started in the above scene, and present it to the city as a pop-up festival
+At this point in the story, the characters take the city plan that was started in the above scene, and present it to the city as a pop-up festival.

 Here again, we see the possibility of future city planning, how we could re-imagine civic engagement and community consultation.
 We also see the importance of future social media moderation strategies.